MihailoMartinovic/SAVIC/docs/04-about-milunka.rst

 *Whosoever will be great among you, shall be your minister: And whosoever of you will be the chiefest, shall be servant of all.* Mark 10:43-44

-**This is a story about the greatest female warroir of all time - a lady with nine wounds and twelve medals, a hero, a mother, a patriot, a comrade, and a source of inspiration to this day - Milunka Savić**
+**This is a story about the greatest female warrior of all time - a lady with nine wounds and twelve medals, a hero, a mother, a patriot, a comrade, and a source of inspiration to this day - Milunka Savić**

 Early Life & Mobilization
 ------------